 We prepare our consolidated financial statements in accordance with GAAP.
-To apply these principles, management must make judgments and assumptions and develop estimates based on the best available information at the time.
+In order to apply these principles, management must make judgments and assumptions and develop estimates based on the best available information at the time.
 Actual results may differ based on the accuracy of the information utilized and subsequent events.
-Our accounting policies are described in the notes to our audited financial statements included elsewhere in this report.
+Our accounting policies are described in the notes to our audited and unaudited financial statements included elsewhere in this prospectus.
 These critical accounting policies could materially affect the amounts recorded in our financial statements.
 We believe the following describes significant judgments and estimates used in the preparation of our consolidated financial statements:

 Allowance for Doubtful Accounts: We evaluate the adequacy of the allowance for losses on receivables based upon periodic evaluation of accounts that may have a higher credit risk using information available about the customer and other relevant data.
 This formal analysis is inherently subjective and requires us to make significant estimates of factors affecting doubtful accounts, including customer-specific information, current economic conditions, volume, growth and composition of the account, and other factors such as financial statements, news reports and published credit ratings.
 The amount of the allowance for the remainder of the trade balance is not evaluated individually, but is based upon historical loss experience.
-Because this process is subjective and based on estimates, ultimate losses may differ from those estimates.
-Receivable balances are written off when we determine that the balance is uncollectible.
-Subsequent recoveries, if any, are credited to the allowance when received.
-The provision for losses on receivables is included in SG&A expenses in the accompanying consolidated statements of income.
+Because this process is subjective and based on estimates, ultimate losses may differ materially from those estimates.
 During 2010, we reduced our allowance for doubtful accounts by approximately \$2 million, as the economic conditions in which we, and our customers, operate improved.
-At December 31, 2011, 2010 and 2009, the allowance for doubtful accounts was \$4.8 million, \$4.5 million and \$8.8 million, or 0.6%, 0.7% and 1.7% of gross accounts receivable, respectively.
+At September 30, 2011 and December 31, 2010 and 2009, the allowance for doubtful accounts was \$6.5 million, \$4.5 million and \$8.8 million, or 0.8%, 0.7% and 1.7% of gross accounts receivable, respectively.

-Inventories: Our U.S. inventories are valued at the lower of cost (principally using the LIFO method) or market.
+Inventories: Our U.S. inventories are valued at the lower of cost (principally using the LIFO method or market.
 We record an estimate each quarter, if necessary, for the expected annual effect of inflation and estimated year-end inventory volume.
 These estimates are adjusted to actual results determined at year-end.
-Our inventories that are held outside of the U.S., totaling \$217.4 million and \$140.0 million at December 31, 2011 and 2010, respectively, were valued at the lower of weighted-average cost or market.
+Our inventories that are held outside of the U.S., totaling \$193.5 million and \$140.0 million at September 30, 2011 and December 31, 2010, respectively, were valued at the lower of weighted-average cost or market.